Bill to call for U.S. Treasury to guarantee Puerto Rico loans

 Puerto Rico, with $72 billion debt and in recession for nearly a decade, is trying to renegotiate its debt.
 It defaulted in August by paying only a fraction of what was due on some bonds.

-Puerto Rico does not presently have access to the capital markets on reasonable terms and may soon be required to curtail essential government services, Pedro Pierluisi said in a statement.
+Puerto Rico does not presently have access to the capital markets on reasonable terms.
+It is losing approximately 60,000 residents a year to the U.S. states and may soon be required to curtail essential government services, Pedro Pierluisi said in a statement.

 The bill asks that the Treasury have authorization to guarantee payment after first determining whether Puerto Rico’s government has shown meaningful improvement in managing its finances, according to a press release from Pierluisi’s office.